 - Drizzle seed butter on top of a roasted sweet potato or sweet potato toasts for a balance of healthy fats

 - Add crunch to your salad or soup by topping with seeds

 - Use seeds instead of nuts in trail mix as a snack

 - Grind pumpkin seeds in a food processor or coffee grinder and use as 1:1 replacement for almond flour

 - Use seeds in place of nuts for a crunch in baked goods or as a crumbly topping for cakes and muffins

 - Use ground seeds as a rub on your favorite protein

 - Use ground flax seeds to make an egg replacement for baked goods (recipe below)

 Flaxseed Egg Replacer

-Mix 1 Tbsp ground flaxseed with 3 Tbsp warm water.
+Mix 1 tablespoon ground flaxseed with 3 tablespoons warm water.
 Stir well and let sit for 15 minutes before incorporating into your recipe in place of eggs.